basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-MDC.md

 <p><tt>riak-admin wait-for-service riak_kv &lt;target_node&gt;</tt></p>
 <p>where &lt;target-node&gt; is the node name of the node based on the
 <tt>-name</tt> setting in <tt>vm.args</tt>.</p></div>

+## Stanchion Configuration

+Thoough there are no specific configuration for Stanchion, note that *Stanchion should be globally unique process* to which every Riak CS sends requests even if there are multiple replicated sites.
+This is because Stanchion manages updates on globally unique attributes.